cf73/humanity/content/collections/books/war-is-a-lie.md

     content:
       -
         type: text
-        text: "This is a handbook of sorts, an engaging, always informative manual that can be used to debunk future lies before the wars they're deployed to justify have any chance to begin.
-Veteran antiwar activist Daniel Ellsberg calls "
+        text: '"This is a handbook of sorts, an engaging, always informative manual that can be used to debunk future lies before the wars they''re deployed to justify have any chance to begin.
+Veteran antiwar activist Daniel Ellsberg calls '
       -
         type: text
         marks: